jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming our culture will only fall on their shoulders.

-Heck, there's a chance you're kids will have to start a new game of civilization from scratch.
+Heck, there's a chance your kids will have to start a new game of civilization from scratch.
 Because this COVID-19 pandemic and resulting worldwide panic might be too severe and expensive to bounce back from.
-Left and Right might snap and starting actually fighting each other.
+Left and Right might snap and start actually fighting each other.

 The choice is yours.
 Here are two stories to help you decide between player god and extra.